Joshua Kimmich underlines Bayern Munich leadership credentials | DW | 27.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-With Manuel Neuer and Thomas Müller absent and Bayern Munich is something of a rut, leadership and inspiration were required.
+With Manuel Neuer and Thomas Müller absent and Bayern Munich in something of a rut, leadership and inspiration were required.
 Joshua Kimmich provided both to help Bayern beat Frankfurt and underline his influence.

 Just as they had been on Bayern Munich's last two trips to Frankfurt — a 2-1 and a 5-1 loss — the Eagles were proving difficult to handle.
 The champions had plenty of possession and some presentable chances but were missing the guile of Thomas Müller and Robert Lewandowski, mind perhaps elsewhere, couldn't quite find his touch in front of goal.